Davonne007-TX/Davonne007-TX/README.md

 ## Welcome World 🌎

-My name is Davonne, I am a Frontend Web Developer buidling UI Projects, leaning towards the UI/UX route , as well as in pursuit working my way to Fullstack Development.
+My name is Davonne, I am a Frontend Web Developer building UI Projects, leaning towards the UI/UX route , as well as in pursuit working my way to Fullstack Development.
 My Github consists of projects I built along this jouney, from being self taught, to a Coding Bootcamp, to today owning my craft, and building skills to land a role.
 From serious projects, to projects for fun, I enjoy coding and plan to keep